Information for Transfer Students including Admissions and Transfer Credits.

-The Grove School of Engineering welcomes transfer students from all over the world, and invites you to investigate our TRACC program (Transfer Recruitment and Achievement at City College).
-For more information on TRACC, contact the Grove School of Engineering Office of Student Programs.
+The School of Engineering welcomes transfer students from all over the world, and invites you to investigate our TRACC program (Transfer Recruitment and Achievement at City College).
+For more information on TRACC, contact the School of Engineering Office of Student Development (Room: 2M7)

+From other CUNY colleges.
 Graduates of CUNY community colleges are automatically eligible to enter City College and will receive at least 64 transfer credits, although it is possible that not all credits will apply to the degree.
-Community college students who wish to enter CCNY before graduation must have spent at least two full semesters (one year) at the community college and have a minimum GPA of 2.0.
-For admission to the School of Enngineering all students must have a minimum GPA of 2.5 and have completed calculus with a C grade or higher.
+Community college students who wish to enter CCNYbefore graduation must have spent at least two full semesters (one year) at the community college and have a minimum GPA of 2.0.
 Students from a CUNY senior college may transfer to CCNY at any time.
 In all cases, normal admission procedures must be followed; contact CCNY Admissions for full information.
 In terms of CUNY entrance exams, we will accept your previous reading and writing scores but you will have to retake the math test.
 (The reason is that CCNY takes the standard CUNY math test and adds 40 questions.)
-In terms of transfer credit evaluation, refer to Transfer Credit Evaluation; however, we have developed a CUNY transfer guide listing the basic engineering core courses at City plus equivalent courses at the 16 other CUNY institutions.
+In terms of transfer creditevaluation, refer to Transfer Credit Evaluation; however, we have developed a CUNY transfer guide listing the basic engineering core courses at City plus equivalent courses at the 16 other CUNY institutions.
 If you're hoping for an engineering education at City, and you're currently attending or planning to attend another CUNY college, this sheet should be most helpful.

 Even if you can meet all course requirements with fewer than the listed credits, you must still meet residency requirements.
 For students with many transfer credits in their major, this may mean taking "extra" courses.
 Beyond these requirements, there is no limit to the number of transfer credits City College will accept toward your degree.